Dying Light (series): Dying Light 2 Stay Human (2022)

 Set 22 years after the first game, much of the world's population has been wiped out.
 The game is set in the fictional walled European city of Villedor, one of the last human settlements.
 In the game, the player assumes control of Aiden Caldwell (Jonah Scott), who travels to Villedor to search for his lost sister, Mia.

 Dying Light 2 is an action role-playing video game, in which Aiden will meet different factions and have to make decisions that fundamentally change the state of the game's world and the fate of various non-playable characters.
 It was released for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S in February 2024 and received mixed reviews.
 It sold more than 5 million copies in its first month of release.
 Collectively, the franchise had sold more than 30 million copies by February 2023.

 Dying Light: The Beast (2025)

 Kyle Crane must seek revenge on "The Baron", who had experimented on him for 13 years.

-Originally intended as the second downloadable content pack for Dying Light 2, The Beast was spin-off into a standalone game after its initial premise, including details of its story, was leaked in 2023.
+Originally intended as the second downloadable content pack for Dying Light 2, The Beast was spun-off into a standalone game after its initial premise, including details of its story, was leaked in 2023.
 It was envisioned as a smaller game in the franchise.
 The game is set in Castor Woods, described by the team as a "rural, forested valley" inspired by Twin Peaks.
-It was set to be released in mid 2025 for Windows, PlayStation 5 and Xbox Series X and Series S.
+It was released in September 2025 for Windows, PlayStation 5 and Xbox Series X and Series S.